Not that bad for “morning” people

 The Arizona Climate may be unique for the planet.
 Nearly half of the state is higher in elevation that Denver, the “mile high city”, with the snow and cold that goes with that in winter.
 Of course, the southwest corner of the State is one of the hottest areas in the USA every July.
 In between is the full range of possibilities.

 Arizona has near-zero natural disaster events … such as hurricanes, tornadoes, mud slides, earthquakes, ice storms, etc.

 Dust storms, referred to as a “haboob”, can be rather dramatic and get a good deal of media attention but the worst effect by most of these is a dirty car.

 As noted above, Arizona does have very large forests, so forest fire is an event that we, too, are plagued with.

-Summer in Central Arizona is serious as well, especially after Noon … this is not a time and place for laboring outside, or to leave perishables in a parked car even for a few minutes.
+Summer outdoors in Central Arizona is rather serious after Noon … this is not a time and place for laboring outside, or to leave perishables in a parked car even for a few minutes.

 But Central Arizona is “the” place to be October through April – just ask any of the million-plus snowbirds who visit then.

 Variation due to metro-Phoenix Elevation Differences

 Elevation in metro Phoenix varies from about 1,100 feet at the airport to over 2,700 feet in far-North Scottsdale, where the annual averages are about 3° cooler with over 3 inches more rain.